Lavilaan/Chatbot/README.md

 - **Context Recognition:** The chatbot recognizes and maintains context, reducing hallucinations and improving response accuracy.
 - **Security and Privacy:** The chatbot operates locally on the user's system to ensure data privacy and security.

+## **Documentation**

+The project is documented in detail in the [Chatbot.docx](./Chatbot.docx) file.
+This document includes the project scope, design, implementation details, testing results, and user manual.
+It serves as a comprehensive guide for understanding the project's architecture, features, and functionalities.

 ## Technologies Used
 - **Ollama LLaMA3:** A leading large language model for generating natural language responses.
 - **LangChain:** A framework for building applications powered by LLMs.